Steady Continuous Monitoring is (Just Barely) Impossible for Tests of Unbounded Length: Geometric -Spending for Unbounded Tests

+Conversely, solve this for $w$ to find a value that makes the least stringent $p_t$ requirement occur at decision point $t$: \be w \approx 1 - e^{-1/t}. \ee This can be useful if we have some idea how long the test is likely to run before achieving statistically significant results.
+Equations \ref{geo_tmin} and \ref{geo_wmin} show that decreasing the ``withdrawal" rate $w$ increases the number of decision points $t$ before reaching the maximum (least stringent) required $p_t$.

-Figures \ref{fig_zgeo005} to \ref{fig_zgeo05} show $Z$ scores required for significance at each decision point for an unbounded test that allows stopping at the first decision point $t$ with a fraction at least $u$ of the decision points 1 to $t$ having $p$ values low enough for significance at their decision points, with probability of type 1 error at most $\alpha = 0.05$.
-We plot $Z$ scores rather than $p$ values for ease of presentation, since $Z$ scores are familiar to many practitioners and have a 1-1 correspondence with $p$ values.
+Figure \ref{fig_zrhovw} compares using geometric $\alpha$ spending with repetition requirement $u = 0.2$ to an always-valid method based on autocorrelation among averages \cite{waudbysmith24} (their Equation 8, page 8), with probability of Type I error at most $\alpha = 0.05$.
+(We plot $Z$ scores rather than $p$ values for ease of presentation, since $Z$ scores are familiar to many practitioners and have a 1-1 correspondence with $p$ values.
 The plotted $Z$ scores are the number of standard deviations from the mean of a standard normal such that the left and right tails together have probability $p$.
-(For comparison, a test with a single decision point that spends all of $\alpha = 0.05$ on that decision point would require $Z \approx 1.96$ for $p = 0.05$.)
+For comparison, a test with a single decision point that spends all of $\alpha = 0.05$ on that decision point would require $Z \approx 1.96$ for $p = 0.05$.)
+The $Z$ score required for significance for that method is \be \sqrt{\frac{2(t \rho^2 + 1)}{t \rho^2} \ln \left(\frac{\sqrt{t \rho^2 + 1}}{\alpha}\right)}, \ee with $\rho$ a parameter that, like $w$ for our method, controls the $t$ value at which the $Z$ score reaches a minimum.
+Both methods apply to unbounded tests.

-The figures show that decreasing the ``withdrawal" rate increases the number of decision points $t$ before reaching the minimum $Z$ score required for significance and decreases the rate of increase after reaching the minimum.
-Decreasing $w$ maintains more of the $\alpha$ budget for later decision points.

-Together, the figures show that requiring more repetition makes requirements for significance at each decision point less stringent: as $u$ increases from $0.05$ to $0.10$ then to $0.5$ in Figures \ref{fig_zgeo005} to \ref{fig_zgeo05}, the curves drop to lower $Z$ scores.
-(The exception is the first few values of $t$ on the left, since they require the same number of repetitions: $\lceil u t \rceil = 1$ until $t > \frac{1}{u}$.)

-Figures \ref{fig_zgeo_million} and \ref{fig_zgeo_billion} show results for larger numbers of decision points, both with $u = 0.1$, as in Figure \ref{fig_zgeo01} (all with $\alpha = 0.05$).
-To be clear, all those figures show results for unbounded tests, so they all have unlimited numbers of decision points, what is different is the number of initial decision points shown in each plot: ten thousand, a million, then a billion.
-Note that, after adjusting the values of $w$ in inverse proportion to the number of decision points plotted, the resulting curves are very similar, including their minimum $Z$ scores.
-So, by selecting $w$ appropriately, we can hold $u$ constant and have nearly the same curve, but stretched horizontally, with the same test effectiveness in terms of the $p$-values required for significant results.
-That said, increasing $t$ while holding $u$ constant maintains the same repetition requirement in terms of fraction of decision points, but increases it in absolute terms.